thingsboard/thingsboard.github.io/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-2.md

         title: 'Navigate to the "Actions" tab and click the "plus" icon;'
     2:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-2/map-widget-navigation-between-states-3-pe.png
         title: 'Select "Tooltip tag action" as action source, name it "building_details", set the action type to "Navigation to dashboard state" and specify "building_state" as "Target dashboard state".
-Click "Add"'
+Click "Add";'
     3:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-2/map-widget-navigation-between-states-4-pe.png
         title: 'Now in the "Actions" window, you can see the configured action.
 Now, all that’s left is to add the line "Building Details" to the popup menu for transitioning to the new state.
 Navigate to the "Appearance" tab;'